Warnings for Synalgos DC

 Elderly patients (aged 65 years or older) may have increased sensitivity to dihydrocodeine.
 In general, use caution when selecting a dosage for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

 Component of this drug product are known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to regularly evaluate renal function.

 Elderly patients, compared to younger patients, are at greater risk for NSAID-associated serious cardiovascular, gastrointestinal, and/or renal adverse reactions.
-If the anticipated benefit for the elderly patient outweighs these potential risks, dose selection should start at the low end of the dosing range, and follow patients for adverse effects [see WARNINGS AND PRECAUTIONS].
+If the anticipated benefit for the elderly patient outweighs these potential risks, dose selection should start at the low end of the dosing range, and regularly evaluate patients for adverse effects [see WARNINGS AND PRECAUTIONS].

 Hepatic Impairment